 We may also be liable for anything that is accessible from our Web site through links to other Web sites.
 We attempt to minimize these types of liability by requiring representations and warranties relating to our content partners' ownership of and rights to distribute and submit their content and by taking related measures to review content in our library.
-For example, we require our content partners to represent and warrant that their content does not infringe on any third-party copyrights and that they have the right to provide their content partners also agree to indemnify us against liability we might sustain due to the content they provide.
+For example, we require our content partners to represent and warrant that their content does not infringe on any third-party copyrights and that they have the right to provide their content and have obtained all third-party consents necessary to do so.
+Some of our content partners also agree to indemnify us against liability we might sustain due to the content they provide.